 - Avoid all raw, cold, dry, and rough foods.
 This includes raw veggies, cold juices and smoothies, salads, crackers, dry cereal or granola (especially with cold milk), popcorn, dry toast, frozen foods, cold foods, and iced or cold beverages.

-- Eat mainly warm, well-cooked meals using lots of warming spices (ginger, turmeric, cumin, cinnamon, etc.) and healthy oils.
+- Eat mainly warm, well-cooked meals using lots of warming spices (Vata Churna, ginger, turmeric, cumin, cinnamon, etc.) and healthy oils.

 - Sip on hot water between meals.

 - Limit heavy, hard-to-digest proteins such as meat and most beans.
-Lighter meats (chicken and fish) and beans (soaked mung beans and red lentils) are fine.
+Lighter meats (chicken and fish) and beans (soaked mung beans and red lentils) are fine (assuming they are suitable for you).

 - Avoid processed, preserved, and refined foods (basmati rice is good, however!).

-- Nuts can be hard to digest during times of high Vata and should be eaten in moderation or eliminated if needed.
+- Nuts and nut butters can be hard to digest during times of high Vata and should be eaten in moderation or eliminated if needed.

 Click here for more details on a Vata-pacifying diet.